• Shopping Cart Shopping Cart

 These cookies are strictly necessary to provide you with services available through our website and to use some of its features.

-Because these cookies are strictly necessary to deliver the website, you cannot refuse them without impacting how our site functions.
-You can block or delete them by changing your browser settings and force blocking all cookies on this website.
+Because these cookies are strictly necessary to deliver the website, refusing them will have impact how our site functions.
+You always can block or delete cookies by changing your browser settings and force blocking all cookies on this website.
+But this will always prompt you to accept/refuse cookies when revisiting our site.

 Other external services

-We also use different external services like Google Webfonts, Google Maps and external Video providers.
+We also use different external services like Google Webfonts, Google Maps, and external Video providers.
 Since these providers may collect personal data like your IP address we allow you to block them here.
 Please be aware that this might heavily reduce the functionality and appearance of our site.
 Changes will take effect once you reload the page.

 Google Webfont Settings: